Arsh-yusuf/Medical-vs-Non-Medical-Image-Classifier/README.md

 - A **website or image URL** (downloads and classifies all images)

 The app uses an **ensemble of two EfficientNet-B0 models**:
-- **Model A**: Original model trained on diverse medical and non-medical images, strong on ultrasound and general medical imagery.
+- **Model 1**: Original model trained on diverse medical and non-medical images, strong on ultrasound and general medical imagery.
-- **Model B**: Fine-tuned model trained with additional MRI and X-ray images, plus challenging non-medical examples (cars, bikes).
+- **Model 2**: Fine-tuned model trained with additional MRI and X-ray images, plus challenging non-medical examples (cars, bikes).

 Both models contribute to predictions via **probability averaging** for more robust classification.